Intervene early and know the warning signs

 - Good performance in injury management is recognised and rewarded within the organisation.

-We also prepare a regular report on latest research and emerging evidence on work health and safety issues.
+Comcare releases a regular report on latest research and emerging evidence on work health and safety issues.
+This sometimes include research about early intervention.